|

 (Synchro-motor board)

-- Controller 61: Synchro motor PWM 2, motor force
+- Controller 61: Synchro motor current, motor

 - Controller 62: Synchro motor phase (Synchro-motor